wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 1.6 =
+* added shortcode abilities - thanks to nikosnikos for suggested and code.
+* fixed issue with quote marks causing problems with rendering saved descriptions in some cases - thanks to BugTracker for fix.

 = 1.5 =
 * tackled the parent category option bug and cleaned up some css code - thanks to Brightweb for fixes.